evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 95kWh and a net capacity of 89kWh, meaning you have a 6kWh buffer for protection.
 (6,3%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 491 to 406 km (305-252 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 18,1kWh/100km for the basic version and 21,9kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 120kW.
 A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 27 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 35 minutes and 15 seconds.